pytorch/torchdynamo/README.md

 - sizes* (optional)
 - strides* (optional)

-This allows the backend compiler to assume an entirely static graph.
-Most backends require this.
-Operators which return dynamic shapes will trigger a graph break.

 *For sizes/strides you can disable this specialization by setting:
 ```py
 torchdynamo.config.dynamic_shapes = True
 ```

+The full specialization mode allows the backend compiler to assume an entirely static graph.
+Unfortunately, most backends require this.
+Operators which return dynamic shapes will trigger a graph break when not in dynamic shape mode.

 ## Run Mode / Quiescence Guarantee

 In some cases, you may not want unexpected compiles after a program has warmed up.
 For example, if you are serving production traffic in a latency critical application.
-For this, TorchDynamo provides an alternate mode where prior compiled graphs a used, but no new ones are generated:
+For this, TorchDynamo provides an alternate mode where prior compiled graphs are used, but no new ones are generated:
 ```py
 with torchdynamo.run():
     toy_example(torch.randn(10), torch.randn(10))